csgillespie/efficientR/main.md

 ### Testing performance gains from BLAS

-As an illustrative test of the performance gains offered by BLAS, the following test was run on a new laptop running Ubuntu 15.10 on a 6^th^ generation Core i7 processor, before and after OpenBLAS was installed.^[OpenBLAS was installed on the computer via `sudo apt-get install libopenblas-base`, which automatically detected and used by R.]
+As an illustrative test of the performance gains offered by BLAS, the following test was run on a new laptop running Ubuntu 15.10 on a 6^th^ generation Core i7 processor, before and after OpenBLAS was installed.^[OpenBLAS was installed on the computer via `sudo apt-get install libopenblas-base`, which was then automatically detected and used by R.]

 ```r